 Joe's Goals: Track how often you do HANDLE® Activities or meet self-improvement goals.
 The ability to send scores to a friend can facilitate accountability, while totals and averages can help you gauge consistency.

 Invisible Clock: Disguised as a pager and small enough to fit in one's pocket, this timer might remind you to think good thoughts, to take your vitamins, or to draw what you're doing to a close so you can make a meeting on time.
-Its automatic repeat feature is particularly helpful.
+Its automatic repeat feature is particularly helpful for the 8 Questions.

 Kadon Enterprises' Fine Touch Collection: Tactile puzzles that can help redirect tactile sensitivities to enhance classroom focus.

 Word Menu: A combined dictionary, thesaurus, and idea generator, Word Menu (software) is a great writer's companion and must-have composition resource for high school and college students—at least those who don't have Visual Thesaurus.

 Visual Thesaurus: Similar to Word Menu, above, but particularly appropriate for the right-brained learner, Visual Thesaurus (software or website) is a great writer's companion and must-have composition tool for high school and college students—at least for those who don't have Word Menu.

 Video Modeling: These videos teach social cues for children with Asperger and other autism-spectrum conditions.
 They are geared toward children in public/government schools.